MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/about/supported_guest_os.md

 * For issues found in other operating systems, Microsoft submits the issue to the multi-vendor support community, [TSANet](http://www.tsanet.org/).

 ## What are integration services and why do they matter?
 Hyper-V includes integration services for supported guest operating systems.
-Integration services improves the integration between the host system and the virtual machine.
-Some operating systems have the integration services built-in, while others provide integration services through Windows Update.
+Integration services improve interaction between the host system and the virtual machine.

+Some operating systems (including different versions of Windows) have the integration services built-in, while others provide integration services through Windows Update.

 ## Supported Windows Server guest operating systems